henrybluecats/edge_kb/dev-for-edge-relay.md

  # Verify md5 sum
   - Download the bin file from AnimalControl
-  - Run `md5 0.5.8.bin` and compare the output with the md5 sum in `Description`
+  - Run `md5 0.5.8.bin` on MacOS or `md5sum 0.5.8.bin` on Ubuntu and compare the output with the md5 sum in `Description`